 In accordance with the provisions of N.J.S.A.
 18A:16-1.1b. and N.J.A.C.
-6A:9B-7.4(c), a vacant teaching position may only be filled by one or more individuals employed as substitute teachers and holding an instructional certificate of eligibility (CE), certificate of eligibility with advanced standing (CEAS), or standard certificate issued by the New Jersey State Board of Examiners with an endorsement within the scope of the subject being taught for no more than sixty instructional days in the same classroom per year.
+6A:9B-7.4(c), a vacant teaching position may only shall not be filled in any school year by one or more individuals employed as substitute teachers and holding an instructional certificate of eligibility (CE), or a certificate of eligibility with advanced standing (CEAS), or standard certificate issued by the New Jersey State Board of Examiners with an endorsement within the scope of the subject being taught and working in an area authorized by their credentials for no more than a total amount of time exceeding sixty school instructional days in the same classroom per year.
 The sixty day limit may be extended if the Executive County Superintendent is notified of an extension by the school district which shall demonstrate: